cdapio/cdap/cdap-docs/examples-manual/source/examples/sport-results.rst

 .. tabbed-parsed-literal::

-  $ cdap cli start mapreduce SportResults.ScoreCounter "league='nfl'"
+  $ cdap cli start mapreduce SportResults.ScoreCounter league=nfl

 Note that the MapReduce can only be run once for each league.
 A subsequent run would fail because the output already exists.